-If this member of sCallbacks is set to NULL, the USB Device API will read endpoint zero data requested via USBDCDRequestDataEP0() but not report its availability to the device code.
-Devices making use of the USBDCDRequestDataEP0() call must, therefore, ensure that they supply a pfnDataReceived handler.
+If this member of sCallbacks is set to NULL, the USB Device API reads endpoint zero data requested via USBDCDRequestDataEP0() but not report its availability to the device code.
+Devices making use of the USBDCDRequestDataEP0() call must, therefore, ensure that they supply a pfn-DataReceived handler.

-2.21.2.6 pfnDataSent
+2.23.2.6 pfnDataSent